Río Abajo State Forest: Flora

 The forest is home to more than 175 species of trees, out of which about 47 species are considered endangered or threatened.
 Some of the most common plant species are the ceiba or kapok (Ceiba pentandra), algarrobo (Samanea saman), jobo (Spondias mombin), maga (Thespesia grandiflora), tabaiba (Sapium laurocerasus), cohoba (Cojoba arborea), and white fiddlewood (Vitex divaricata).
 The forest is also home to one of the four remaining populations of Daphnopsis hellerana, which only grows on limestone, erubia (Solanum drymophilum), palo de rosa (Ottoschulzia rhodoxylon), and the critically endangered nigua (Cornutia obovata).

 Fauna

 More than 34 species of birds have been documented in the forest.
+Some notable bird species found in the forest include Puerto Rican euphonias (Chlorophonia sclateri), Puerto Rican vireos (Vireo latimeri), Puerto Rican emeralds (Riccordia maugaeus), and the Puerto Rican spindalis (Spindalis portoricensis).
 It is also a key protected habitat to the endangered Puerto Rican broad-winged hawk (Buteo platypterus brunnescens) and a number of 60 individuals is estimated to live in the area.
 Puerto Rican parrot (Amazona vittata) populations have been re-introduced into the forest since 1983 as part of a conservation program by the Puerto Rico Department of Natural and Environmental Resources and the United States Fish and Wildlife Service.
 The forest is also home to the José Luis Vivaldi Lugo Aviary, dedicated to the breeding of the endangered Puerto Rican parrot for the purpose of developing a healthy population in the area; 43 individuals have been released into the wild as of 2007.
+As of 2025, Río Abajo is home to the largest wild population of Puerto Rican parrots, with 270 to 290 individuals.